Florivasum tubiferum

-Vasum tubiferum is a species of large predatory sea snail, a marine gastropod mollusk within the family Turbinellidae.
+Florivasum tubiferum is a species of large predatory sea snail, a marine gastropod mollusk within the family Vasidae.

 Description

 The length of the shell varies between 60 mm to 116 mm.

 The shell resembles Vasum turbinellus (Linnaeus, 1758) but has five columellar plicae.
 The parietal wall is purple-brown.
 The smooth aperture is white within.

 The shell is yellowish white and chestnut-black, stained and obscurely banded.
 The aperture is yellowish white.
 The border of the outer lip is black-spotted.